mha4065/fAllParams/README.md

 - `-o` or `--output` : Write output to a file
 - `-t` or `--thread` : Specify threads - default: `1` - e.g. `-t/--thread 2`
 - `-hl` or `--headless` : Headless driver (default: firefox driver) - e.g. `-hl/--headless chrome`
+- `-bp` or `--browser_path` : Full path to the browser driver to use.
+By default, this tool will search for Firefox - `e.g. -hl/--headless chrome -bp/--browser_path /path/to/chromedriver`
 - `-nl` or `--no_logging` : Running the tool without saving logs, logs are saved by default
 - `-ru` or `--random_useragent` : Random User-Agent